systelab/seed-angular/README.md

 The seed contains a Patient Management sample application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant development gratification.

-The app doesn't do much, just shows how to use different Angular standards and other suggested tools together, including the utilization of the libraries created by Systelab.
+The app just shows how to use different Angular standards and other suggested tools together, including the utilization of the libraries created by Systelab.

 ## Getting Started

-To get you started you can simply clone the `seed-angular` repository and install the dependencies:

 ### Prerequisites

-You need [git][git] to clone the `seed-angular` repository.

-You will need [Node.js][node] and [npm][npm].
+You need to install [git][git], [Node.js][node] and [npm][npm].

 ### Clone `seed-angular`